cryptokarl013/report-0134-stolen-ETHs-Leads-to-NFT-Whales-and-a-real-company-undeads-com/README.md

 * **Version:** 1.0.3;
 * **Category:** investigation of a crypto theft.

+> [!NOTE]
-_**Update July 10, 2025:** some information started being changed after publishing the report.
+> _**Update July 10, 2025:** some information started being changed after publishing the report.
 For example, links between Indifferent.eth and N0b0dy.eth removed from undeads.com crunchbase portal.
 Refer to original screenshots or web archives._

 For any further clarification regarding the current investigation, please contact [@cryptokarl013](https://github.com/cryptokarl013).
 Any assistance that helps enrich the investigation would be greatly appreciated.